coreyjadams/harvard_production/python/database/schema.md

 The production model generally runs in stages: many identical jobs run in a stage, and either they take no input, or the all take similar input from a previous stage or project.
 The model here is that each stage of a project is a **dataset** which gets stored in the database.

+Additionally, for datasets requiring multiple jobs (which includes makeup jobs, and therefore is the default) a table is created to keep track of the jobid of running jobs.
+This is handled with a "campaign" table for each dataset, and therefore includes a CampaignUtils and CampaignReader class.

 ### Dataset Tables

 Therefore, a dataset has a table associated directly with it: